andrey42/zfscrypt/README.md

 password optional pam_zfscrypt.so
 ~~~

 Having problems with PAM?
-Maybe one of this Arch Wiki pages can help you: [pam](https://wiki.archlinux.org/index.php/PAM), [fscrypt](https://wiki.archlinux.org/index.php/Fscrypt)
+Maybe the [official documentation](http://www.linux-pam.org/Linux-PAM-html/Linux-PAM_SAG.html) or one of this Arch Wiki pages [pam](https://wiki.archlinux.org/index.php/PAM), [fscrypt](https://wiki.archlinux.org/index.php/Fscrypt) can help you.

 ## Configuration

-The zfscrypt PAM module takes the following, optional arguments:
+The behaivor of zfscrypt can be altered with the following, optional module arguments:

 | Argument      | Description                                                                                                                   |
 |---------------|-------------------------------------------------------------------------------------------------------------------------------|